Blu-ray Disc recordable: BD-R LTH (low to high)

 BD-R LTH is a write-once Blu-ray Disc format that features an organic dye recording layer.
 "Low To High" refers to the reflectivity changing from low to high during the burning process, which is the opposite of normal Blu-rays, whose reflectivity changes from high to low during writing.
 The advantage of BD-R LTH is it can protect a manufacturer's investment in DVD-R/CD-R manufacturing equipment because it does not require investing in new production lines and manufacturing equipment.
 Instead, the manufacturer only needs to modify current equipment.
 This is expected to lower the cost of disc manufacturing.

 Old Blu-ray players and recorders cannot utilize BD-R LTH; however, a firmware upgrade can enable devices to access BD-R LTH.
 Panasonic released such a firmware update in November 2007 for its DMR-BW200, DMR-BR100 and MR-BW900/BW800/BW700 models.
 Pioneer was expected to ship the first LTH BD drives in Spring 2008.
 Sony upgraded the PlayStation 3 firmware enabling BD-R LTH reading in March, 2008.

 In 2011, France's Ministry of Culture and Communication conducted a study on the suitability of data archival of LTH (low to high) discs compared to HTL (high to low) discs.
 The data they collected indicated that the overall quality of LTH discs is worse than HTL discs.

+Recording modes

+A BD-R has three recording modes: SRM (sequential recording mode), SRM+POW (sequential recording mode + pseudo-overwrite), and RRM (random recording mode).
+On each BD-R, this mode can only be set once, and is set before writing any data.
+SRM is also known as SRM-POW (SRM without POW).
+It is the fastest mode and does not reserve a 256 MiB overhead.
+SRM+POW can simulate overwriting on write-once media by mapping physical data blocks to different logical blocks, meaning blocks exposed to the operating system, a feature used by UDF version 2.60.
+Unlike with packet writing (used from UDF 1.50 to 2.50), this is done by the drive rather than the operating system.
+The operating system only needs to specify where it wants the new data to appear, and the drive handles the rest.
+A BD-RE is randomly writable.